MetaMask/metamask-docs/docs/guide/create-dapp.md

   //Created check function to see if the MetaMask extenstion is installed const isMetaMaskInstalled = () => {
-    //Have to check the ehtereum binding on the window object to see if it's installed return Boolean(window.ethereum && window.ethereum.isMetaMask) }
+    //Have to check the ethereum binding on the window object to see if it's installed return Boolean(window.ethereum && window.ethereum.isMetaMask) }
 }